go-env/research/README.md

 * fast switching between package trees for different projects
 * identify conflicst with package versions
 * offer different ways for different needs (vendoring vs version locking)
+* make lite utilities which may be used independently each from other

 Planned features are: